Why I’m Over Airbnb

-- What’s the standing policy with cleaning the place?
 Like, I’m cool with gathering up the towels I used— that’s just polite — but stripping the bed, starting the wash, taking out the trash and doing the dishes?
-Not to be a dick, but I kinda assumed part of that might be covered by that $80 “cleaning” charge I paid you?
+Not to be a dick, but I kinda assumed part of that might be covered by that $80 “cleaning” charge we pay?
 Pls advise.

-- Intelligent, in-order directions, devoid of stupid nonsense like jam
+- Intelligent, in-order directions, devoid of nonsense like “Sunday jam”

-- Clean towels and linens (actually, I’ve never NOT had these, so shoutout to all the airbnb hosts out there doing the bare minimum basics of their job and stuff)
+- Clean towels and linens (actually, I’ve never NOT had these, so shout-out to all the airbnb hosts out there doing at least the bare minimum basics)

 - Coffee.
-It doesn’t need to be good coffee, It doesn’t even need to be fresh coffee.
-But goddamn, stingy bitches, provide fucking coffee.
-How much coffee?
-Fucking MORE.
-Like, enough coffee to caffeinate a small office bc DO NOT JUDGE ME, SANDRA!
+It doesn’t need to be good coffee.
+It doesn’t even need to be fresh coffee.
+But hot damn, provide coffee.
+(How much coffee?
+Just… MORE.
+Like, enough coffee to caffeinate a small office bc DO NOT JUDGE US!
 When in doubt, double it.
-If it’s cutting into your margins, charge me.
-There are almost no limits on my irritation for you not having sufficient amounts of coffee, esp when we’re out in the middle of fucking nowhere and going back Out There means having to re-read your stupid directions all over again
+If it’s cutting into your margins, charge us.)
+There are almost no limits to the irritation for not having enough coffee, esp when we’re out in the middle of nowhere and going back Out There means having to re-read bad and/or stupid directions all over again

 - Places that match descriptions